 #8 Day Trips

 Anywhere you move, there are day trips to check out.
 If you go to the PCSgrades’ blog and search “Day Trips”, you will find some great suggestions for easy day trips near you.
 This is an easy way to learn about region you are stationed in.

 #9 What can a kid do when they are bored?
 Let them be B-O-R-E-D

 Sometimes it’s ok to have a little downtime.
 Let them do nothing!
 My kids never stay bored for long.
 They end up reading, playing games, or getting creative.
 Sometimes too creative.
 Once, my then 4-year old son thought it was very entertaining to toss from the second-floor balcony, the metal hanging bars from the empty wardrobe boxes down onto my hardwood foyer floor.
 He had run out of the plastic paratroopers I had bought just for this purpose.

 So keep them busy, busy, busy to avoid damage, but more importantly to keep your sanity!
 What can a kid do when they are bored?
 Tell us your suggestions below.

 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us help each other and submit your reviews today.
 Together, we can truly make a difference!

-PCSgrades Author: Carla Olivo, PCSgrades Strategic Communications Director, has two kids and managed to get through four PCSes without harming either of them.
+Carla Olivo has managed to get through four PCSes without harming either of her two military brats.
 Before she married her Marine, she garnered numerous TV industry awards including the Associated Press award for Spot News and Documentary Reporting.